 - Approved alternative capstone

 UNIV 4600W Capstone Course provides an intellectual space in which you can integrate what you have learned during your academic journey.
-The primary vessel for this integration are a statement of achievements, which is a reflection on your individualized major, and a capstone essay in which you explore a problem or question central to your major.
-There are opportunities for reflection on what you have achieved in the individualized major, as well, and practice of skills, like making presentations, which will facilitate your transition to post-collegiate life.
+The primary vessels for this integration are a statement of achievements, which is a reflection on your individualized major, and a capstone essay in which you explore a problem or question that is related to your major theme.

 A thesis project is most often a lengthy written study, but other forms are also possible, such as a photo essay, a piece of fiction, or a collection of poetry.
 Your thesis should develop new knowledge or practice, involve significant background research, require sustained attention in the implementation of the project, and result in a piece of written work that documents the learning process.

 - An honors thesis in the Individualized Major must consist of at least six credits, typically completed over the course of two (sometimes three) semesters.